 If you’re ever in this awesome city, even if it’s just stopping through on a plane, I definitely recommend taking the water taxi!
 It’s neat, you get to connect with locals, and I mean seriously, who doesn't love a good boat ride?
 Especially when it’s through the Boston harbor!

 “Dare to adventure into unknown seas.
 Treasures lie on the other side.”

-We are the Best's!
-Jo and Mo.
 We have been immensely blessed with many opportunities to see various parts of the world.
-We live an average, working life in Raleigh, NC but through our many opportunities have developed a passion to see the world.
+We live an average, working life in Cambridge, MA but through our many opportunities have developed a passion to see the world.
 Our goal is to share with other desiring travelers different tips and experiences from around the world as we begin to check them off our bucket list.
 If anything, we hope to provide a little sense of motivation and adventure to those wishing to embark on their own journey!

 We want to share our adventures with you.
 Follow us on social media.